 Keep going down the coast from Monterey on the PCH and you’ll drive through the Big Sur.
 What is the Big Sur?
 It’s a coastline of unequalled beauty – forested Santa Lucia mountains rising dramatically from the depths of the Pacific Ocean, creating steep cliffs and beautiful, secluded, little beaches.
 As scenic drives go it’s right up there.

 Further down the Central Coast from Monterey is this beautiful town.
 Founded as a mission by the Spanish in the eighteenth century, it’s now home to a thriving restaurant and bar scene, which is as good as any in California.
 Didn’t get to visit Napa Valley?
 There are dozens of wineries in the surrounding countryside here too, so there’s no excuse for not trying some of our great Californian wine.

 Further south of Yosemite National Park is this National Park.
-It’s famous for its giant Sequoia trees (the Sequoiadendron giganteum to give them their scientific name), which are, as far as we know, the largest living things on earth.
+It’s famous for its giant Sequoia trees (the Sequoiadendron giganteum to give them their scientific name), which are, as far as we know, the largest living things on the planet.
 Apart from that the park is home to some quite sociable black bears and a lot of breathtaking scenery.
 Definitely worth a visit.

 Like San Luis Obispo, Santa Barbara was founded by Franciscan Missionaries in the eighteenth century and is now a beautiful city on what’s sometimes known as the American Riviera.
 The downtown area is full of fun bars and nice restaurants.
 There are also several wineries nearby.
 You could even see the city on a day trip from Los Angeles.

 East of Los Angeles, past Palm Springs, lies this desert, almost Martian-like, landscape.
 Like Death Valley it does get ridiculously hot in the summer, but it’s worth putting on your itinerary so you can experience its desolate beauty.
 And if you like rock-climbing bring some equipment, it’s a popular spot for that too.
 You can also see it in a day trip from Los Angeles or you can bring a tent and camp out under the stars.